sibomana-si/NimboStratus/Counter-CovertChannel_configuration/README.txt

 /* This document serves as a short tutorial to setting up the
- * Counter-Collusion configuration for use.
+ * Counter-CovertChannels configuration for use.
  * It assumes that you have decided to use Dropbox as your Cloud
+ * Storage Provider.
+ * We also assume that you're setting up this configuration on a
+ * linux machine.
+ * This configuration requires the use of two different encryption
+ * applications that encrypt deterministically, i.e. given the same
+ * input file, encryption key, and initialization vector, the two
+ * encryption applications produce the same ciphertext.
- * Storage Provider, and aescrypt and ccrypt as the two encryption
+ * You can either search for, and download, two encryption applications
- * applications.
+ * that achieve this, or build your encryption applications.
+We have
- * If you decide to use a different encryption application/
- * CSP, the steps regarding the installation of the encryption
- * application/ CSP client may be different.
- * Also if you decide to use a different encryption application
+ * provided wrapper code (in the enc_wrapper directory), to facilitate
+ * building your own encryption applications using standard crypto-
+ * graphic libraries.
- * you will need to modify the scripts, encrypt_script.pl and
+ * Remember to modify the scripts, encrypt_script.pl and
- * decrypt_script.pl, in the appropriate encryption container.
+ * decrypt_script.pl, in the directories enc_mod1 and enc_mod2.
  * Specifically, the lines in the Encrypt function (Sub Encrypt) and
  * Decrypt function (Sub Decrypt), that specify the syntax of the
  * encryption application.
- * We also assume that you're setting up this configuration on a linux
- * machine.
  */

 /* STEP 1: